mwojtyczka/unity-catalog-setup-aws/README.md

 Databricks will support authentication to the account console using user or service principal tokens.

 3. Databricks provider for a Databricks workspace that is used for deploying Unity Catalog resources, e.g. metastore, catalogs, tables, storage credentials, external locations

-> **_NOTE:_**  The note content.

-dthat can be shared  account level resources but their deployment is done
-# define workspace provider through which UC resources will be deployed
-# this can be any workspace as long as the account admin user that you use has access to it
 ```
 provider "databricks" {
   alias = "workspace"